swtheing/ADRL/README.md

 - Policy Interation
   - Policy Evaluation
     - Policy Settings
-    - Getting reward and related infomation
+    - Reward Achievement and getting Related Infomation
-    - Feature achievement from a new episode
+    - Feature Achievement from a new episode
     - Data Input
   - Policy Improvement
     - Generation of a new Policy